LATEST NEWS

 Beer & food quality and prices are the usual Wetherspoon's consistency.
 The barstaff are well trained and friendly.
 Very busy most nights with a great mixture of people of all ages.
 Good, everchanging range of ales and the odd Beer & wine festivals.

-Winner of this year's "MARKSALEHOUSE" award -
+Winner of "MARKSALEHOUSE" award.

-Old Courthouse *
+The Old Courthouse *

 Castlerock Road,